Sathyaish/Auth0/Article/job-79972-edited.md

 The evolution of the Web has enabled a scenario where the traditional web application could be written by an OAuth provider.
 The client application, as was the case with **Linked In** in our example above, could be written by someone else, and the user could be someone else.
-[Kaci’s note: Do you mean “the user could be written by someone else”?]

 OAuth 2.0 access tokens are opaque and can be any string—even the string “Hello, World!”
 But such a value offers no security.
 In practice, an access token is a bit more useful than “Hello, World,” as it carries an expiry timestamp and may even be encrypted using symmetric or asymmetric encryption.

 ## What Is a JSON Web Token (JWT)?